 Pre-Suasion Summary: 10 Best Lessons from Robert Cialdini

 Sun Tzu said, “Every battle is won before it is fought.”
 We all fight many small battles in our lives.
 Battles when we need to persuade someone to our way of thinking.

 Most people know “persuasion” means getting someone to say YES.
 Getting them to sign that contract or agree to your way of thinking.
 But what does PRE-suasion mean?
 I’ll let Professor Cialdini tell you in his own words…

-Pre-suasion—the process of arranging for recipients to be receptive to a message before they encounter it. (…)
+Pre-suasion—the process of arranging for recipients to be receptive to a message before they encounter it.

 The highest achievers spent more time crafting what they did and said before making a request. (…) They didn’t rely on the legitimate merits of an offer to get it accepted; they recognized that the psychological frame in which an appeal is first placed can carry equal or even greater weight.

-Cialdini had a colleague who was doing very expensive consulting work for large companies.
+For example, Cialdini had a colleague doing very expensive consulting work for large companies.
 His colleague often complained that companies always tried to make him lower his fees.
 Then one day he stumbled on a technique that made the companies stop arguing about his prices.

 After his standard presentation and just before declaring his ($75000) fee, he joked, “As you can tell, I’m not going to be able to charge you a million dollars for this.”